Distributed Safe Learning and Planning for Multi-robot Systems

-0pt plus -1fil \begin{IEEEbiography}[{ }]{Zhenyuan Yuan} is a Ph.D. candidate in the School of Electrical Engineering and Computer Science at the Pennsylvania State University.
-He received B.S. in Electrical Engineering and B.S. in Mathematics from the Pennsylvania State University in 2018.
-His research interests lie in machine learning and motion planning with applications in robotic networks.
-He is a recipient of the Rudolf Kalman Best Paper Award of the ASME Journal of Dynamic Systems Measurement and Control in 2019 and the Penn State Alumni Association Scholarship for Penn State Alumni in the Graduate School in 2021. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Minghui Zhu} is an Associate Professor in the School of Electrical Engineering and Computer Science at the Pennsylvania State University.
+0pt plus -1fil \begin{IEEEbiography}[{ }]{Zhenyuan Yuan} is a Advanced Analytics \& Machine Learning Researcher in the Virginia Tech Transportation Institute at Virginia Polytechnic Institute and State University (Virginia Tech).
+Prior to that, he was a postdoctoral associate in the Bradley Department of Electrical and Computer Engineering at Virginia Tech.
+He received Ph.D. in Electrical Engineering and dual B.S. in Electrical Engineering and in Mathematics from the Pennsylvania State University in 2024 and 2018, respectively.
+His research interests lie in trustworthy machine learning and motion planning with applications in multi-robot systems.
+He is a recipient of the Rudolf Kalman Best Paper Award of the ASME Journal of Dynamic Systems Measurement and Control in 2019 and the Penn State Alumni Association Scholarship for Penn State Alumni in the Graduate School in 2021. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Minghui Zhu} is a Professor in the School of Electrical Engineering and Computer Science at the Pennsylvania State University.
 Prior to joining Penn State in 2013, he was a postdoctoral associate in the Laboratory for Information and Decision Systems at the Massachusetts Institute of Technology.
 He received Ph.D. in Engineering Science (Mechanical Engineering) from the University of California, San Diego in 2011.
+He was a joint appointee as Senior Engineer in the Optimization and Controls Department at the Pacific Northwest National Laboratory.
 His research interests lie in distributed control and decision-making of multi-agent networks with applications in robotic networks, security and the smart grid.
-He is the co-author of the book "Distributed optimization-based control of multi-agent networks in complex environments" (Springer, 2015).
-He is a recipient of the Dorothy Quiggle Career Development Professorship in Engineering at Penn State in 2013, the award of Outstanding Reviewer of Automatica in 2013 and 2014, and the National Science Foundation CAREER award in 2019.
-He is an associate editor of the IEEE Open Journal of Control Systems, the IET Cyber-systems and Robotics and the Conference Editorial Board of the IEEE Control Systems Society. \end{IEEEbiography}
+He is an author of the book “Distributed optimization-based control of multi-agent networks in complex environments” (Springer, 2015).
+He is a recipient of the Dorothy Quiggle Career Development Professorship in Engineering at Penn State in 2013, the award of Outstanding Reviewer of Automatica in 2013 and 2014, the National Science Foundation CAREER award in 2019 and the Superior Paper Award of the American Society of Agricultural and Biological Engineers in 2024.
+He is an associate editor of Automatica, the IEEE Transactions on Automatic Control, the IEEE Open Journal of Control Systems and the IET Cyber-systems and Robotics. \end{IEEEbiography}